 October 24th at 6pm, and October 25th at 3pm BST

-Support the Museum and join us in person for a socially distanced (but still social!) drinks, nibbles, and entertaining music on keyboards and organ.
+A socially distanced (but still social!) drinks, nibbles, and entertaining music on keyboards and organ.

 October 24th 6pm: Featuring four talented musicians on Wurlitzer Pipe Organ, Roland and Hammond Electronic Organs, and Piano!
-The Museum's Musical Director Chris Barber will host Matthew Bason and Chris and Joanne Powell playing our first electronic keyboard and organ event here at the Musical Museum at a family-friendly time on a Saturday evening.
-Included in the ticket price is a drink and cheese & charcuterie plate with table service.
+The Museum's Musical Director Chris Barber will host Matthew Bason and Chris and Joanne Powell played our first electronic keyboard and organ event here at the Musical Museum at a family-friendly time on a Saturday evening.
+Included in the ticket price was a drink and cheese & charcuterie plate with table service.

 Video Series: Exhibits In-depth